 The Libra Association is a Swiss-based autonomous membership organization and an essential part of the Libra project.
 The main function of the Libra Association is to govern the network.
 This means the Association is coordinating the governance decision-making within the Libra Network and Libra Reserve.
 Among its functions are also:

 - Reserve management to maintain the value of the Libra token.

-Each partner in the Libra Association paid a minimum contribution of $10 million to be able to run the node (optionally), the right to vote in the organization itself and earn interest on deposits held in Libra Reserve.
+The Libra Association welcomes new members who meet the membership criteria.
+Each partner in the Libra Association paid a minimum contribution of $10 million to be able to run the node (optionally), get voting right in the organization, etc.

 Problems with Regulation

 As soon as it was clear that Facebook’s Libra would become a strong financial instrument, the government raised concerns about the coin.
 The LBR cryptocurrency would bring a totally new economy with billions of users around the globe.
 Right from the official Libra introduction in 2019, the U.S. lawmakers asked to stop Libra’s development up until they got further details and understanding of the project.